x-atlas-consortia/ubkg-docs/README.md

 serve ./docs
 ```
 ## Coding Conventions
-- Do use dash casing to separate words for directories in `docs/md`:
+- Do use dash casing to separate words for directories in `docs`:
   - correct: `foo-who/` , incorrect: `foo_who/`
 - Please set up prettier in your IDE to keep code formatting consistent or just follow the prettier rules as described in `./package.json`
 - Do follow any additional code formatting and styles as seen in the project